Urine CultureUrine Culture

 Group B strep bacteria are a less common cause of UTIs.
 A urine culture can detect these bacteria, which live in the urinary and digestive systems.

 Group B strep is more likely to cause UTIs in women who are pregnant.
 Treating the infection with antibiotics before childbirth is critical.
-Treatment prevents someone who is pregnant from passing the bacteria to their newborn.
+Treatment prevents someone pregnant from passing the bacteria to their newborn.
 Babies with a strep B infection also need antibiotics.

 How should I prepare for a urine culture?